nystudio107/seomatic/README.md

 ### 1.1.31 -- 2016.08.12

 * [Added] SEOmatic can now pull images from FocusPoint FieldTypes
+* [Added] Added 'Person' as a type for the Main Entity of Page
 * [Fixed] The mainEntityOfPage is no longer improperly cached if being called by getJsonLd()
 * [Improved] Updated the README.md